jonocodes/awesome-keyboards/marp-slides.md

 Common letters should be in the home row.

-Notice vowels on the left hand and special characters rearanged.
+Notice vowels on the left hand and special characters rearranged.

 -->